JuliaGraphics/ColorSchemes.jl/README.md

 To add this package (to Julia 0.4+):

-    Pkg.clone("git://github.com/cormullion/ColorSchemes.jl.git")
+    Pkg.add("ColorSchemes")

+It requires Images.jl, Colors.jl, Clustering.jl, and FileIO.jl.

 To use the basic functions in the package:

-    using ColorSchemes, Colors
+    using ColorSchemes

+Extracting colorschemes from images requires image importing and exporting abilities.
+These are platform-specific.
+On Linux/UNIX, ImageMagick is used for importing and exporting images.

+### Related packages

-You might also like these Julia packages for working with color palettes:
+You might also like these packages for working with color palettes:

 - [ColorBrewer.jl](https://github.com/timothyrenner/ColorBrewer.jl)

 - [NoveltyColors.jl](https://github.com/randyzwitch/NoveltyColors.jl)

-On Linux/UNIX, ImageMagick is required for importing and exporting images.

 ### Basics <a id="Basics"></a>